canonical/maas-anvil/README.md

 the deployment with new configuration.

 Options:
-  -m, --manifest         If provided, the cluster is refreshed with the configuration specified
+  -m, --manifest         If provided, the cluster is refreshed with the configuration
-                         in the manifest file.
-Read more about the manifest file in the [docs](http://a).
+                         specified in the manifest file.
 If ‘--manifest’ is passed, then the manifest is loaded from stdin.
   -u, --upgrade-release  Allows charm upgrades if the new manifest specifies charms in
                          channels with higher tracks than the current one.
   -h, --help             Show this message and exit.